tomedunn/the-finished-book/_theory/rounds-per-day/rounds-per-day.md

     \rounds &\simeq 3 \left( \frac{\XP_{\NPC}}{\XPM} \right)^{1/2} \,. \label{eq:rounds-to-win-xp-only-final}
 \end{align}

 The form of Eqn. \eqref{eq:rounds-to-win-xp-only-final} now allows us to calculate the expected duration for any encounter with only a single monster in it using that monster's XP value, $$\XP_{\NPC}$$, along with the Medium difficult XP threshold for the PCs' level, $$\XPM$$.
-Figure <a href="#fig:rounds-per-encounter" class="fig-ref">2</a> (below) plots the average number of rounds given by Eqn. \eqref{eq:rounds-to-win-xp-only-final} for each encounter difficulty.
+Figure \figref{fig:rounds-per-encounter} (below) plots the average number of rounds given by Eqn. \eqref{eq:rounds-to-win-xp-only-final} for each encounter difficulty.
 The average number of rounds per encounter for each difficulty and across all levels is listed in the <a href="#tab:rounds-summary" class="fig-ref">Summary</a> table in the conclusion to this post (below).

 <figure id="fig:rounds-per-encounter">
     {% include_relative fig-rounds-per-encounter-by-level-small.html %}
     {% include_relative fig-rounds-per-encounter-by-level-large.html %}
-    <figcaption>Figure 2: Number rounds of combat predicted by Eqn. \eqref{eq:rounds-to-win-xp-only-final} for each encounter difficulty.</figcaption>
+    <figcaption>Number rounds of combat predicted by Eqn. \eqref{eq:rounds-to-win-xp-only-final} for each encounter difficulty.</figcaption>
 </figure>

 # Rounds per full adventuring day
 For a full adventuring day, the total number of rounds of combat can be calculated by multiplying the rounds per encounter, given by Eqn. \eqref{eq:rounds-to-win-xp-only-final}, by the average number of encounters for each encounter difficulty.
 The average number of encounters per day can be easily calculated by dividing the PCs' adventuring day XP budget, as given in the [Adventuring Day XP](https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#AdventuringDayXP) table, by the XP thresholds for each difficulty, as listed in the [XP Threshold by Character Level](https://www.dndbeyond.com/sources/basic-rules/building-combat-encounters#XPThresholdsbyCharacterLevel) table.

-The results of this are shown in Fig. <a href="#fig:full-adventuring-day-by-level" class="fig-ref">3</a> (below).
+The results of this are shown in Fig. \figref{fig:full-adventuring-day-by-level} (below).
 The average number of rounds per adventuring day for each difficulty is listed in the <a href="#tab:rounds-summary" class="fig-ref">Summary</a> table in the conclusion to this post (below).

 <figure class="half" id="fig:full-adventuring-day-by-level">
     {% include_relative fig-encounters-per-full-adventuring-day-by-level-small.html %}
     {% include_relative fig-encounters-per-full-adventuring-day-by-level-large.html %}
     {% include_relative fig-rounds-per-full-adventuring-day-by-level-small.html %}
     {% include_relative fig-rounds-per-full-adventuring-day-by-level-large.html %}
-    <figcaption>Figure 3: Number of encounters and the number of rounds per full adventuring days for each encounter difficulty.</figcaption>
+    <figcaption>Number of encounters and the number of rounds per full adventuring days for each encounter difficulty.</figcaption>
 </figure>

 # Conclusion